Table of Contents[Hide][Show]

 Read More: 11 Awesome Things to do in Northern Michigan

 A delightful tourist town in the heart of the lush Ozark Mountains (113 miles from Lake of the Ozarks), Branson offers so much fun for all ages.
 From world-class amusement parks and museums to showboat dinner cruises and full-scale musicals, Branson is a top family vacation destination.
+And, surprisingly, it’s a super girlfriend getaway destination in Missouri.

 More than seven million tourists visit the small town each year, and the overwhelming number of attractions keep them coming back again and again.
 From zip lines to amusement and water parks, to an amazing array of theatrical productions, you’d be hard-pressed to be bored in this town.
 In fact, Branson is often ranked as a top family vacation destination worldwide.